m3au/meows/flows/account-deletion.md

    - User receives email confirmation with:
      - Deletion confirmation
      - Instructions to cancel deletion if requested in error
-     - Date when deletion will be finalized
+     - Date when deletion is finalized
    - During grace period:
      - Account remains inaccessible
      - Data is preserved but unavailable